Ultimate Guide to Remote Team Building and Employee Engagement with Notion

 • Give each team member a dedicated page to outline additional details or personalize their profile.

-• Consider using Notion’s inline comments and mentions to facilitate ongoing introductions and engagement.
+• Use Notion’s inline comments and mentions to facilitate ongoing introductions and engagement.

 2. Collaborative Project Planning

 Notion’s flexibility makes it ideal for project planning and task management.
-Updated features such as enhanced database views and integrations with popular apps make planning smoother than ever.
+With updated features such as enhanced database views, new Kanban board improvements, and tighter integrations with apps like Slack, Zoom, and Google Calendar, planning is smoother and more intuitive than ever.

 Here’s how to get started: